induktio/thinker/Details.md

 Summary of AI changes
 =====================
 Thinker fully controls the movement of most units, combat and non-combat alike, to manage the base placement and production much more effectively than usual.
 AI code for land, sea and air combat units has been almost entirely rewritten.
-The only major exception here are any units with the missile chassis which are still handled by the default AI.
 Note that the interceptor behavior for AI air units is not implemented, so they will not activate needlejets to intercept enemy units during the other factions turn.

 New combat routines for land-based units will attempt to counter-attack nearby enemy units more often.
 If the odds are good enough, hasty attacks are executed more often than usual.
 The AI will fight the native units more aggressively, and it will also try to heal its units at monoliths.